Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Duality with coefficients in tori

 In degree $1$, it gives $\theta_{T}^{2}$. \end{proof}

-The existence of an isomorphism $ X_{\ast}(T) / I_{K} \cong \pi_{0}(\mathcal{T}_{x}) $ was also obtained by Bertapelle and Gonzalez-Aviles \cite{BGA13} in another method.
+The existence of an isomorphism $ \pi_{0}(\mathcal{T}_{x}) \cong X_{\ast}(T) / I_{K} $ was also obtained by Bertapelle and Gonz\'alez-Avil\'es \cite{BGA15} in another method.
 Note that the result of Xarles \cite{Xar93} has been recovered in the course of the above proof.